- Market Segments

 Since gravure has established the print quality standard for flexible packaging, the market today expects quality from digital or analog solutions that at least match the quality of flexo.
 Opaque white is also a must-have for any digital or analog production technology.
 Other mandatories include tight Pantone® matching and spot “brand” colors, special inks with extended gamut, formats that match analog (41 in. / 1,050 mm), and media thickness ranging from 9 – 120 microns.

-What’s missing from mainstream flexible package production is a solution for producing 5000-meter runs that meet high standards for quality, color, speed and substrate support.
+What’s missing from mainstream flexible packaging print production is a solution for producing 5000-meter runs that meet high standards for quality, color, speed and substrate support.

 Nanography®: the Best-of-Both-Worlds